Irreducible components of affine Deligne-Lusztig varieties: Introduction

 \subsection{Acknowledgement}

-The author would like to thank Miaofen Chen, Ulrich G\"{o}rtz, Xuhua He, Wen-wei Li, Xu Shen, Liang Xiao, Chia-Fu Yu, Xinwen Zhu and Yihang Zhu for helpful discussions.
+We would like to thank Miaofen Chen, Ulrich G\"{o}rtz, Xuhua He, Wen-wei Li, Xu Shen, Liang Xiao, Chia-Fu Yu, Xinwen Zhu and Yihang Zhu for helpful discussions and comments.
 The author is indebted to Ling Chen for verifying the type $E_7$ case of Lemma \ref{superbasic} using the computer program.
-Thanks also go to the anonymous referee for his/her detailed suggestions on an earlier version of the paper.
-Finally, the author is grateful to Eva Viehmann and Paul Hamacher for the valuable explanations on their joint work \cite{HV}.
+We are grateful to Paul Hamacher and Eva Viehmann for detailed explanations on their joint work \cite{HV}.